 Some birds are biters, possibly because you have not earned their trust, they are scared, in a fowl mood (yes, birds can get moody, especially during molts), or you are handling them the wrong way.
 Do not get a bird if you think you will neglect him because he never becomes friendly for whatever reason.

 Do you have time to devote to a bird?

 Birds are sociable creatures and require daily interaction from their owner(s).
 It is unfair and cruel to keep a bird in its cage all day and ignored!
 They also require a little maintenance daily to ensure that they have adequate food, clean water, and sanitary living conditions.

-Depending on the species, birds can live for 5-20 years given proper care.
+Depending on the species, small birds can live for 5-30 years given proper care.
 Can you assume responsibility/interest in him this long?

 Can you tolerate a certain degree of mess and noise?
 Does your living condition allow such things?